 Frank Chance becomes the manager of a very weak Highlander (Yankees) team.
 The veteran skipper will finish next to last (57-94) and will compile a 117-168 record during his two-year stint in New York.

-James E. Gaffney sells the Boston Braves to Percy Haughton, the Harvard football team and a business associate for $500,000.
-The New York contractor, who recently gained notoriety as a target of Hennessy and Whitman investigations into political graft, had bought the team in 1913 for $187,000.
+James E. Gaffney sells the Boston Braves for $500,000 to Percy Haughton, Harvard's head baseball coach and businessman Arthur Chamberlin Wise, who will raised $600,000 to build Fenway Park.
+The former owner, a Tammany Hall alderman and construction contractor, who bought the team in 1913 for $187,000, recently gained notoriety as a target of Hennessy and Whitman investigations into political graft.

-Due to the St. Louis owner's refusal to share telecast receipts with visiting clubs, the Indians ban night games with the Browns.
-Bill Veeck did not allow the Browns' opponents to broadcast games played against his team on the road after his proposal to share radio and television revenue was vetoed by the other American League owners.
+Due to the Bill Veeck's refusal to share telecast receipts with visiting clubs, the Indians ban night games with the Browns.
+The St. Louis owner did not allow his opponents to broadcast away games played against his team after his proposal to share radio and television revenue was vetoed by the other American League owners.

 Dodger second baseman Jackie Robinson is awarded the prestigious Spingarn Medal by the National Association for the Advancement of Colored People for his strong support of civil rights initiatives.
 Last year the NAACP gave the honor to Martin Luther King Jr., who was best known for his role in promoting the use of nonviolent civil disobedience to secure equal rights for all Americans.

 With the signing of Larry Biittner, the Reds become the last big league team to sign a free agent.
-The team's first attempt into free agency, which has been an option of signing major leaguers since 1976, does not go well as the 35-year old first baseman/outfielder bats only .213 during his first year with Cincinnati.
+The team's first attempt into free agency, which has been an option of signing major leaguers since 1976, does not go well when the 35 year-old first baseman/outfielder bats only .213 during his first year with Cincinnati.

 Willie McCovey becomes the 16th player elected to the Hall of Fame in his first year of eligibility.
 The slugging first baseman, who smashed 521 home runs and collected 1,555 RBIs, spent most of his 22-year major league career with the Giants.